 Underneath Caiaphus were a couple different groups of Jewish people.
 The first group was called the Pharisees.
-They were completely obsessed with making sure everyone was obeying ALL of the laws, and they found great joy in correcting people who weren't.
+They were completely obsessed with making sure that everyone was obeying ALL of the laws, and they found great joy in correcting people who weren't.
 They were considered (especially by themselves) to be much holier than the "average" people because they were very well-educated about the Old Testament.
 They also liked to make up laws at their own leisure, which definitely made them a good hang.

-Another religious group at the time was called the Sadduces.
+Another religious group at the time was called the Sadducees.
 They were similar to the Pharisees, but unlike the Pharisees, they only accepted the written law (from the Torah) and not the oral tradition that had developed over time.

 Another difference between the two is that most of the Sadducees didn't believe in resurrection or life after death.
 They didn't really want to deal with all the spiritual stuff-they preferred to live very opulent lives with a big focus on pleasure and wealth.
-I guess if you only live once, you mind as well go all out.
-Do people still say yolo?
+I guess if you're only going to have this life, you want to whoop it up while you can.